zhangjunhd/reading-notes/software/ModernOperatingSystems.md

 Figure 2-2.
 A process can be in running, blocked, or ready state.
 Transitions between these states are as shown.

 ### 2.1.6 Implementation of Processes
-To implement the process model, the operating system maintains a table (an array of structures), called the process table, with one entry per process.
+To implement the process model, the operating system maintains a table (an array of structures), called the `process table`, with one entry per process.
 (Some authors call these entries process control blocks.)

 ![](ModernOperatingSystems3.png)